Fitch settles lawsuit over ratings of debt vehicle

 “We’re satisfied with the resolution,” he said.

-The 2009 lawsuit arose out of the October 2007 collapse of Rhinebridge Plc, a structured investment vehicle managed by the Germany’s IKB Deutsche Industriebank AG IBKG.F and structured by Morgan Stanley (MS.N).
+The 2009 lawsuit arose out of the October 2007 collapse of Rhinebridge Plc, a structured investment vehicle managed by the Germany’s IKB Deutsche Industriebank AG and structured by Morgan Stanley.

 The investors accused the defendants of misrepresenting the risks of Rhinebridge, which had triple-A credit ratings despite its holding in subprime mortgage-backed assets.